roman-milk/roman-milk.github.io/babysitting-trouble.md

+===

-  ****** Babysitting Trouble Ch.
-04 ****** byStoryTeller07© Sara awoke from a night sleep disturbed by dreams of pirates; being captured and relentlessly raped by them, one after another, then rescued.
+Sara awoke from a night sleep disturbed by dreams of pirates; being captured and relentlessly raped by them, one after another, then rescued.
 She shook off the dreamy state for dark memories of yesterday to replace the fantasy.

   'Surely yesterday couldn't have been real.'
 She thought, needing it to be just another dream.
 Opening her eyes she wondered where she was for a moment then realised it was her friends' guest bedroom.
 Martha had arrived home late from the theatre and asked Sara to stay the night so as to make an early start on a visit to her sister.